giantswarm/ingress-nginx-app/README.md

 ## Upgrading notes

-Version [v2.26.0](https://github.com/giantswarm/nginx-ingress-controller-app/blob/main/CHANGELOG.md#2260---2023-03-09) drops support for the following `values.yaml` keys:
+Version [v2.26.0](https://github.com/giantswarm/ingress-nginx-app/blob/main/CHANGELOG.md#2260---2023-03-09) drops support for the following `values.yaml` keys:

 - `controller.service.internal.labels`: Replaced by `controller.service.labels`.
 - `controller.service.internal.type`: Replaced by `controller.service.type`.
 - `controller.service.internal.ports.http`: Replaced by `controller.service.ports.http`.
 - `controller.service.internal.ports.https`: Replaced by `controller.service.ports.https`.

 In most deployments the replacement `values.yaml` keys are already defined and, in some cases, might not meet your requirements.
-Please check the [default values](https://github.com/giantswarm/nginx-ingress-controller-app/blob/main/helm/nginx-ingress-controller-app/values.yaml) included in the release you're upgrading to and those defined in your environment for these `values.yaml` keys to prevent any unintended changes to your deployment, especially the `Service` objects managed by this chart.
+Please check the [default values](https://github.com/giantswarm/ingress-nginx-app/blob/main/helm/ingress-nginx/values.yaml) included in the release you're upgrading to and those defined in your environment for these `values.yaml` keys to prevent any unintended changes to your deployment, especially the `Service` objects managed by this chart.

-Version [2.2.0](https://github.com/giantswarm/nginx-ingress-controller-app/blob/main/CHANGELOG.md#220---2021-09-09) of the nginx Ingress Controller app contains version [1.0.0](https://github.com/kubernetes/ingress-nginx/releases/tag/controller-v1.0.0)
+Version [2.2.0](https://github.com/giantswarm/ingress-nginx-app/blob/main/CHANGELOG.md#220---2021-09-09) of the Ingress NGINX Controller app contains version [1.0.0](https://github.com/kubernetes/ingress-nginx/releases/tag/controller-v1.0.0)

 ### Prerequisites
 - kubernetes version >= 1.19
 - requires `networking.k8s.io/v1` (`extensions/v1beta1` or `networking.k8s.io/v1beta1` are no longer supported)
-- An IngressClass (One will be created when installing app version [2.2.0](https://github.com/giantswarm/nginx-ingress-controller-app/blob/main/CHANGELOG.md#220---2021-09-09))
+- An IngressClass (One will be created when installing app version [2.2.0](https://github.com/giantswarm/ingress-nginx-app/blob/main/CHANGELOG.md#220---2021-09-09))

 Additionally, you'll have to make sure your Ingress resources are using the `spec.IngressClassName` (or the deprecated `kubernetes.io/ingress.class` annotation) matching the name of your IngressClass (default `nginx`).